chef/chef-web-docs/content/saas/register_nodes.md

 #
 # For more information on the Policyfule feature, visit https://docs.chef.io/policyfile

-# A name that describes what the system you're building with Chef docs.
+# A name that describes the system you're building with Chef docs.
 name 'your_client'

 # Where to find external cookbooks:
 default_source :supermarket

-# run_list: chef_client will run there recipes in the order specified.
+# run_list: chef_client will run their recipes in the order specified.
 run_list 'your_client::default'

 # Specify a custom source for a single cookbook: